Keeping the lights on is our mission. When the unforeseen happens, we are committed to getting the lights back on as quickly and safely as possible.

 Riverland Energy utilizes the Cooperative Response Center, Inc. (CRC) Call Center to answer our overflow calls and outages after regular office hours.

-To utilize our texting service, you will need to complete a short registration process.
+To utilize our texting service to report an outage, you will need to complete a short registration process.
 Your cell phone number must also be on file at REC for the registration process to be completed successfully.
 If you have not provided your cell phone number to the co-op in the past, please contact us at 800-411-9115 to do so.

 Texting an Outage